 May 6, 2014 I departed to the Land of Smiles, Thailand.
 And I haven’t looked back since.
 No more pain, no more stress, and I am living out my dream to educate and inspire children all over the world.
 There is more to the dream but I like how my life is being played out so far.
 I am wining and dining in luxurious places, dating and chatting with some of the most beautiful women from around the world and most of all, I feel accepted and safe in a place that barely speaks English.

-I am currently pursuing my Masters in Education online at Southern New Hampshire University (another first for the Willis family).
+I am currently pursuing my Masters in Education online at Walden University (another first for the Willis family).

 It’s May 23, 2015 and I am writing to say that I am a changed man, I am living life and living through the word of God to guide me throughout the entire process.
 There are so many people to thank but most of all, I thank my mom for the initial and continuous support she has given me and my sisters to strive for anything we want in life; which is why I am telling you now to Strive for Greatness.
 Forget the doubters, ignore the critics.
 Believe in yourself like I did.
 I almost gave up and God saw the last bit of strength in myself to get back on track.
 I started from the bottom NOW I’M HERE!